dlcastro/obrasgov/README.md

 ## Installation

-To install the development version of `obrasgovR` directly from GitHub, you will need the `devtools` package.
+To install the development version of `obrasgov` directly from GitHub, you will need the `devtools` package.
 If you don't have it yet, install it first:

 ```r
 # 1. Install the 'devtools' package (if you haven't already)